 Beyond these essentials, consider adding:

-This structure allows you to monitor stock levels, set alerts for low inventory, and calculate valuations - all within Adalo’s database.
+This structure allows you to monitor stock levels, set alerts for low inventory, and calculate valuations—all within Adalo's database.
+With no record limits on paid plans, you can store as much inventory data as your business requires without worrying about hitting caps or paying overage fees.

 For supplier management, create a separate Suppliers collection with properties like: